 Let Us Help With Your Manhattan Car Accident

 If you were injured in an accident, there are a lot of unknowns.
 Will you make a full or meaningful recovery?
 Will you be able to afford the medical treatment you need?
 Will you be able to pay the mounting expenses of your ongoing treatment?
 Will you be able to work again?
 Adding complexity to the issue is New York’s insurance laws and how to navigate the legal system to obtain the compensation you need.

-Our experienced Manhattan car accident lawyers at Jacoby & Meyers, LLP, can take the guess-work out of the process by explaining how it works and the important information you need to know regarding the filing of a timely legal claim.
+Our experienced Manhattan personal injury lawyers at Jacoby & Meyers, LLP, can take the guess-work out of the process by explaining how it works and the important information you need to know regarding the filing of a timely legal claim.
 Our lawyers may also provide other services including the establishment of a value to your case, determination of liability and insurance resources, skilled negotiation with insurance companies, and representation in court.